githubEdit

 1. Use meaningful names for your chains, links, and storage configurations to make the system easier to understand and maintain.

-2. Consider your processing pipeline carefully - organize links in a logical order where each step builds on the previous ones.
+2. Organize links logically - arrange links in order where each step builds on the previous ones.

 3. Use multiple storage backends when needed - for example, storing in both S3 for long-term storage and Postgres for quick querying.